Myphz/sortvisualizer/README.md

 It's also possible to design and visualize *your own sorting algorithm*, using the using the [documented APIs](https://www.sortvisualizer.com/docs).
 Have fun messing around and trying new stuff!

 ## Notes
-This website has been made using purely vanilla JS, HTML and CSS.
-No frameworks involved.
+This website has been made using purely vanilla JS, HTML, CSS and Flask.
 Feedback and contributions are appreciated!
 Consider adding a :star: to this repository to support the project!